 Communicate relevant value clearly

+How to write an opt in email?
 It’s easy to forget that even a super compelling lead magnet may not be enough reason for someone to go through the effort and risk of divulging personal info online.
 As great as a discount maybe, some people just need to see the better value.
 What more can you tell them about their experience as a prospective customer that will nudge them towards opting in?
 Bay Alarm Medical understands it’s target market well enough to know what needs to be communicated - savings and the absence of risk.

 The medical alert company shows a large exit-intent popup that’s elegantly populated with a ton of useful information covering these exact topics.